Biscuit: Crackers

-Crackers are savory biscuits with a "crispy, open texture".
+Crackers are savoury biscuits with a "crispy, open texture".
 They include biscuits such as cream crackers, "Ritz-type" crackers, saltines, snack crackers (e.g. Arnott's Shapes) and water biscuits.
-Cracker doughs often have some of the following features: they are leavened, have a water content between 15–25%, are laminated and rise during the first part of baking.
+Cracker doughs often have some of the following features: they are leavened, have a water content between 15 and 25%, are laminated and rise during the first part of baking.

 In a general process to make crackers, dough is mixed and fermented.
-It is fed through a dough feed conveyer to be laminated, sheeted and cut.
+It is fed through a dough feed conveyor to be laminated, sheeted and cut.
 It is baked, sprayed with oil and cooled, before finally being packed.
 Baking surfaces differ by the country biscuits are baked in: traditional British biscuits being baked on light wire mesh, while American biscuits are baked on heavy mesh.
 The baking process requires high amounts of energy to get the relatively high hydration doughs to a final biscuit that is 1.5–2.5% water.